c-20/efkeywindowtermsock/README.md

-# efkeywindowtermsock
+# termsock

-chatbox and in, and resize for win. failed attempt at WSADATA winsock/winhoof to linux linsock/linhoof
+This is a simple example of sockets, using winsock but to be cross-platform.

+This is a chatbox with word wrap for interplatform console comms (test failed).

+Seemed to connect so maybe a firewalling issue.